owl73/westmarch-landol/rules/combat.md

 ## Armor

-Armor will decrease the damage taken from certain sources of damage, at the cost of inventory slots.
+Armor will decrease the damage taken from certain sources of damage, at the cost of inventory slots movement and stealth.

+When wearing an armor, subtract the penalty cost from your movement, defense, stealth, and inventory slots.

-Shields will increase your defense as well.
+Shields will increase your defense as well and have no penalty but must be held in hand to work.

 ### Shields
-1 Inventory Slot, must be in hand to be effective.
+1 Inventory Slot no penalty, must be in hand to be effective.

 * +2 Defense
 * Damage Reduction